Samsung/tizen-docs/docs/application/tizen-studio-0/setup/update-sdk.md

 ![Progress tab](./media/updating_sdk_progress.png)

-## Updating with the CLI Package Manager
+## Update with the CLI Package Manager

 Run the CLI Package Manager with the `update` command using the following syntax: